macgibbons/sql-professional/book-1-carnival-design/chapters/DATABASE_INTRODUCTION.md

 ##
 ### Graph Type

 Graph databases store data in a relationship map.
 It's built for storing billions of relationships, much like a network.
 It's structure allows for querying that is more similiar to the way people think.
-Commonly used for social networking, recommendation engines, life sciences, Knowledge graphs, network/IT operations and fraud detections.
-Some Graph database engines are [ArangoDB](https://www.arangodb.com/arangodb-training-center/graphs/), [Neo4j](https://neo4j.com/developer/get-started/) and [Dgraph](https://dgraph.io/docs/).
+Commonly used for social networking, recommendation engines, life sciences, knowledge graphs, network/IT operations and fraud detections.
+Some graph database engines are [ArangoDB](https://www.arangodb.com/arangodb-training-center/graphs/), [Neo4j](https://neo4j.com/developer/get-started/) and [Dgraph](https://dgraph.io/docs/).
 What is a graph database good for?
 [Read more](https://neo4j.com/why-graph-databases/)
 <br><br>

 <img src="./images/graph.png" width="480">